Seal (musician)

-Seal Henry Olusegun Olumide Adeola Samuel (born 19 February 1963), known as Seal, is a British singer.
-He has sold over 20 million records worldwide.
-These include hit songs "Crazy" and "Killer", the latter of which went to number one in the UK, and his most celebrated song, "Kiss from a Rose", which was released in 1994.
-Seal is renowned for his distinctive soulful singing voice.
+Seal Henry Olusegun Olumide Adeola Samuel (born 19 February 1963) is an English singer, songwriter, and record producer.
+He is the recipient of three Brit Awards, four Grammy Awards and an MTV Video Music Award, with more than 20 million albums or singles sold.
+He signed with record producer Trevor Horn's ZTT Records to release his eponymous debut studio album (1991).
+A critical and commercial success, it spawned the singles "Crazy" and "Killer", which peaked at numbers two and one on the UK singles chart, respectively, while both entered the US Billboard Hot 100.
+His 1994 single, "Kiss from a Rose", peaked atop the latter chart after its inclusion on the accompanying film soundtracks for The NeverEnding Story III and Batman Forever.

-Seal has won multiple awards throughout his career, including three Brit Awards; he won Best British Male in 1992.
-He has also won four Grammy Awards and an MTV Video Music Award.
-As a songwriter, Seal received two Ivor Novello Awards for Best Song Musically and Lyrically from the British Academy of Songwriters, Composers and Authors for "Killer" (1990) and "Crazy" (1991).
+"Kiss from a Rose" spawned from Seal's second eponymous studio album (1994), which peaked atop the UK Albums Chart along with its predecessor.
+His following albums—Human Being (1998), Seal IV (2003), System (2007), Soul (2008), Seal 6: Commitment (2010), Soul 2 (2011), 7 (2015) and Standards (2017)—were each met with critical praise.
+As a songwriter, Seal has won two Ivor Novello Awards for "Best Song Musically and Lyrically" by the British Academy of Songwriters, Composers and Authors for "Killer" and "Crazy".

-He was a coach on The Voice Australia in 2012 and 2013, and returned to Australia to work as a coach in 2017.
+He served as a coach on The Voice Australia in 2012, 2013, and 2017.

-Early life
+Early life and education

-Sealhenry Olusegun Olumide Adeola Samuel was born on 19 February 1963 at St Mary's Hospital in Paddington, London, to a Nigerian mother, Adebisi Ogundeji, and an Afro-Brazilian father, Francis Samuel.
-He was raised by a foster family in Westminster, London.
+Seal Henry Olusegun Olumide Adeola Samuel was born on 19 February 1963 at St Mary's Hospital in Paddington, London, to a Nigerian mother, Adebisi Ogundeji, and a Brazilian father, Francis Samuel.
+Seal was raised by a foster family in Westminster, London.
 He received a two-year diploma in architecture and had various jobs in the London area.

-Music career
+Career

 Early career

 In the 1980s, Seal spent a short time singing in local clubs and bars.
 In 1987, he joined Push, a British funk band, and toured with them in Japan.
 In Thailand, he joined a blues band for a while before separating from the group and journeying throughout India on his own.
 He returned to England, sleeping on the couch of friend Julian Bunster, then a model.
 He sometimes asked him, "Do I sing well?", to which he often received the response that he sang better than most current artists.
-He then met the producer Adamski in which Seal provided lyrics and vocals on Adamski's single "Killer".
+Then he met the producer Adamski to whom Seal provided lyrics and vocals on Adamski's single "Killer".